Richard-Gemmell/teensy4_i2c/README.md

 microcontroller.

 The Teensy 4.0 uses the [NXP i.MXRT 1062](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/i.mx-rt-series/i.mx-rt1060-crossover-processor-with-arm-cortex-m7-core:i.MX-RT1060)
-microcontroller with n ARM Corex-M7 core.
+microcontroller with an ARM Corex-M7 core.

 This library can be used as a drop in replacement for the Wire library in [Teensyduino](https://www.pjrc.com/teensy/td_download.html).
 It has